Feature Identification via the Empirical NTK: Review of the theoretical NTK

-Now suppose we're {allowed} to truncate $\dots$ while maintaining a controlled approximation to the function learned by the neural network.
+Now suppose that we're {allowed} to truncate the $+ \dots$ while maintaining a controlled approximation to the function learned by the neural network.
 Moreover, let's specialize to MSE loss.
 This yields \be f_i(x, W_\mu(t+1)) - f_i(x, W_\mu(t)) = -\eta\sum_j \sum_{\alpha\in \mathcal{D}}(f_j(x_\alpha, t) - y_{j, \alpha}) K_{ij}(x, x_\alpha)\,. \ee If we could sum the LHS of \eqref{e6} over all time steps $t$, we would get the desired closed-form formula for the function learned by the neural network in the linearized approximation.
 What remains is to get rid of the $t$-dependence on the RHS of \eqref{e6}.
 To do this, we apply \eqref{e6} itself to the special case that the argument $x$ on the LHS is a point $x_\alpha$ in the training set, yielding roughly $f_j(x_\alpha, t) - y_{j,\alpha} = (1 - \eta K)^{t+1}(f_j(x_\alpha, t=0) - y_{j, \alpha})$ up to indices.
 This turns the sum over time steps into a geometric series in $(1 - \eta K)$ whose resummation yields Eq. \eqref{linearized_approx}.

 The mathematical assumption required for these steps to go through is that we must be able to discard the higher-order terms in eqs. \eqref{e3} and \eqref{e5}.
-Roughly, this can be imposed at the level of the model architecture in a scaling limit where we make the model much wider than it is deep, while initializing the weights with a 1/$\sqrt{\mbox{width}}$ scaling.
-See \cite{roberts2022principles} for a pedagogical review, as well as theoretical motivation for the eNTK conjecture upon keeping terms in the Taylor expansion to next-to-leading order.
+Roughly, this assumption can be imposed at the level of the model architecture in a scaling limit where we make the model much wider than it is deep, while initializing the weights with a 1/$\sqrt{\mbox{width}}$ scaling.
+See \cite{roberts2022principles} for a recent pedagogical review.

+However, realistic models are usually not in this regime.
+In particular, we emphasize that the models studied in the main text are not in the lazy regime.
+Hence, our study is a {\it theoretically-motivated empirical} study.
+Since on the one hand exact solutions to deep learning theory anywhere in parameter space are few and far between, and on the other hand we lack a principled way to pick candidate features for mechanistic interpretability, we simply speculated that we could extrapolate the NTK far beyond its regime of validity and use natural quantities built from it to interpret realistic models.
+The surprising result is that this idea appears to work in the situations considered in the main text.